Anne Applebaum Director of the Transitions Forum

 Christian Caryl joined Legatum in October 2011.
 He is a Senior Fellow and the editor of Democracy Lab, a Legatum Institute website published in partnership with Foreign Policy magazine.
 Democracy Lab follows transitions from authoritarianism to democracy around the world.
 Before coming to Legatum Christian worked for a year as Washington bureau chief for Radio Free Europe / Radio Liberty.
 From 2000 to 2009 he was a foreign correspondent for Newsweek, running the magazine's bureaus in Moscow and Tokyo.
 He has reported from some 50 countries and his assignments have ranged from Japanese cuisine to the wars in Afghanistan and Iraq.
 His first journalistic assignment was covering the collapse of communist East Germany and the fall of the Berlin Wall.
 He has lived in Germany for thirteen years, Russia for seven, Japan for five, Kazakhstan for one, and Hong Kong for four months.
 He is the author of the book Strange Rebels: 1979 and the Birth of the 21st Century (Basic Books) which was shortlisted for the 2013 Cundill Prize in Historical Literature.
 Christian has a degree in comparative literature at Yale College and a graduate year at the University of Constance in Germany.

-Joana Alfaiate Research Assistant
+Joana Alfaiate Research Analyst

-Joana Alfaiate is a Research Assistant in the Prosperity Index team.
+Joana Alfaiate is a Research Analyst in the Prosperity Index team.
 She contributes to the production of the Legatum Prosperity Index™ through providing analysis of data on countries as well as data analysis pieces, looking with special interest at Latin American countries.
 Prior to joining, Joana was a casework and research intern for two London legal NGOs, having researched EU law, international law, development and human rights.
 She has also worked as a freelance researcher on these subjects and contributed to The World Outline website, with articles focusing on Southern Europe and the financial crisis.
 Joana has an undergraduate degree in Law from the University of Lisbon (LLB) and a Masters in Law (LLM) in International Economic Law and Development from Birkbeck, University of London.
 In October 2013, Joana commenced as a PhD student also at Birkbeck, focusing on WTO’s decisions on trade-environment issues.

 Jordon Trapp Programme Assistant